How to Get Rid of Leftover Paint

 How to get rid of leftover paint

-Your freshly painted walls look pristine and you’re satisfied with a job well done.
-(Check out our top tips for a perfect pint job).
-But before dumping your leftover paint or tossing it out with the trash, think about ways to use those leftovers.
-Always save a small amount for touchups.
+Your freshly painted walls look pristine and you’re satisfied with a paint job well done.
+But before dumping your leftover paint or tossing it out with the trash, think about ways to use those leftovers, such as touching up wall scuffs.
 After that, if you can’t think of any other ways to use the paint, here’s how to get rid of it responsibly.

 First, never dump paint down the drain, into a storm sewer or onto the ground.
 “Household paint” contaminates ground water and although it is not generally considered hazardous waste, it can’t be treated like standard garbage.